 |Experience Points||Level||Proficiency Bonus|

 In most regions, 90% of all those practicing a class are below 5th level.
 7-8% are 5-8th level.
 The remaining 2-3% are 9th level or higher.
-So, for example, a city in Sheaim lands with a population of 5000 will have around 250 persons practicing a class.
+For example, a city in Sheaim lands with a population of 5000 will have around 250 persons practicing a class.
 Of these, 225 will be no higher than 4th level.
-Around 18 will be 5-8th level.
-Only 7 or so will be 9th+ level.
+18-20 will be 5-8th level.
+Only 6-7 will be 9th+ level.
 In a Sheaim city, 4-5 of these high-level characters will be sorcerers, warlocks, wizards or clerics.
 The remaining 2-3 are likely fighters, with maybe one being a rogue or a monk.

 We do not currently use Inspiration, Feats or Multiclassing.